Applications are OPEN for the 2019 Farm & Garden Apprenticeship Program. APPLY NOW!

 The greatest lessons that I have learned and relearned on this farm are that life is beautiful, that I am so much stronger than I ever imagined, that laughing is amazing, and that sharing good wholesome food is one of the best ways to get to know other humans.

 Apply now: Click HERE for application instructions.

-Come visit the Farm: Potential apprentices are encouraged to visit the farm on a tour or participate in a volunteer shift.
-Please contact Petra at email@example.com.
+Visit the farm: Potential apprentices are encouraged to visit the farm on a tour or participate in a volunteer shift.
+Please contact Volunteer Coordinator, Forrest at email@example.com.